The risk of fruit flies in the worm bin is pretty much a fact of life for anyone who wants to get started with vermicomposting.

 Suck up the Fruit Flies with a Vacuum

-This is perfect in a bag-style vermicomposter like the Urban Worm Bag, Vermibag, or the Worm Inn.
+This is perfect in a bag-style vermicomposter like the Urban Worm Bag.

 Simply insert the wand of your vacuum cleaner through the top zipper, keeping the opening only as large as needed to get the wand in there.